-Join Jen Kramer for an in-depth discussion in this video Configuring Top Bar, the basic navigation bar, part of Up and Running with Foundation 5.
+Join Jen Kramer for an in-depth discussion in this video Configuring Top Bar, the basic navigation bar, part of Learning Foundation 5.

 …Next, let's format the top navigation into a bar that stretches across the page.…We'll want to make it responsive so that as the page gets narrower,…the navigation will collapse behind a button…that will reveal the navigation when clicked.…Right now what we've got going on here,…this is our top bar as it currently stands,…probably a little awkward for that space, so we have a lot of work to do here.…If you open up nav.html, this is the same file we just used in the last video, or if…you're just jumping in here, you can get nav.html from the Exercise Files folder.…